Kastriya/GameLock-Pro/README.md

 -  Set daily time limits for each game
 -  Automatically closes games when limit reached
--  Get warnings when 5 minutes left
--  See how much time you played today
 -  Saves your settings automatically
 -  100% FREE - No ads, no cost